open-plan-tool/simulation-server/README.md

-# mvs_eland_api
+# simulation-server

+The open-plan-tool/gui sends simulation requests to a simulation server so that you can queue tasks and still use the app while the simulation to be done.
+The server can be running on your local computer, or you can set it up online.
+An online server hosted by Reiner Lemoine Institut is setup by default for open-plan-tool/gui

-Creates API server to dispatch mvs simulation tasks to a queue of workers.
+The code in this repository creates the simulation server and a basic server API to dispatch [mvs](https://github.com/rl-institut/multi-vector-simulator) simulation tasks to a queue of workers.
-The API typically recieves a post request with a json input file, sends this file to a parser which initiate a long simulation (like [oemof](https://github.com/oemof/oemof)).
-Once the simulation is done a json response is sent back.
+The API typically receives a post request with a json input file, sends this file to a parser which initiate an MVS simulation.
+Once the simulation is done, a json response is sent back.
 The json results can also be retrieved with the task id.

 ## Get started